libxkbcommon 1.13.0

 Returns

-The next event, or NULL if the queue is empty.
+The next event, or NULL if there are no more events to read.

 Since